 In 2019 I joined the Salzburg University of Applied Sciences to become at the Department for Information Technologies and Digitalisation.
 In 2023 I became the head of research of this department.

-In February 2015 I joined the automation company B&R, where I am heading a fine group of R&D engineers with a focus on algorithms and mathematics.
-I am responsible for the PLC software operating the next-generation transport system ACOPOStrak, for which I initially developed the concepts and architectures, mathematical models and core algorithms.
+In 2015–2019 I worked at B&R Industrial Automation, where I built up a team of R&D engineers with a focus on algorithms and mathematics.
+I was responsible for the PLC software operating a novel type of a transport system, ACOPOStrak, for which I initially developed the concepts and architectures, mathematical models and core algorithms.
 It puts a link between servo motion control, robotics and logistics and we published a dozen patents on it.

 I finished my Doctoral studies in 2011 at the Department of Computer Sciences at the University of Salzburg.
 Furthermore, I received a Master degree in Mathematics, a Master degree (Dipl.-Ing.) in Computer Science, a Bachelor degree in Mathematics and a Bachelor degree in Computer Science in the years 2009, 2008, 2007 and 2006.

 What I cannot create, I do not understand.